meranti-web3/ssi-sbt/README.md

 Self Sovereign Identity based Soulbound Tokens (SBTs).

 SBTs are on-chain tokens holding personal information that can't be transfered (soulbound).
-This can be useful for a Smart Contract (ERC721) to verify a user's credentials.
+This can be useful for a Smart Contract (ERC721) to verify a user's credentials such as proof of age or identity.

-This API is meant to be used by issuers of verifiable credentials to generate the related SBT.
+This API is meant to be used by Issuers of Verifiable Credentials to generate the related SBTs.

 ## Install